-Given that Chester Zoo is so far for most, I thought that it would be good idea to come up with some pointers which might help you have a fab visit and hopefully a peaceful journey home with children fast asleep!!
+Given that Chester Zoo is so far for most, I thought that it would be good idea to come up with some pointers which might help you have a fab visit.
+This will hopefully lead to a peaceful journey home with children fast asleep!!

 - Go to the Islands first.
-This one came from the kind people at Chester Zoo as the boat ride and general attractions in that part of the park gets busier in the afternoon and the last thing you want to do it wait for nearly an hour to go on a boat ride!
+This one came from the kind people at Chester Zoo as the boat ride and general attractions in that part of the park gets busier in the afternoon.
+The last thing you want to do it wait for nearly an hour to go on a boat ride!

-Probably the highlight was seeing the giraffes run for their freshly prepared food, which was pretty special, as well as Heidi playing hide and seek with some animals who thought that it would be a good idea to run in and out of their indoor area!
+Probably the highlight was seeing the giraffes run for their freshly prepared food, which was pretty special.
+Heidi also played hide and seek with some animals who thought that it would be a good idea to run in and out of their indoor area!

-There are loads of toilets dotted about and they are really well signposted (having had to make a dash following a “I need a wee” call from Heidi!!) and there are enough food outlets around so you won’t go hungry.
-The BBQ place smelt amazing and that might be the best place to eat (it is near a kids play area!)
+There are loads of toilets dotted about and they are really well signposted (having had to make a dash following a “I need a wee” call from Heidi!!).
+There are also enough food outlets around so you won’t go hungry.
+The BBQ place smelt amazing and that might be the best place to eat (it’s near a kids play area!)

 Overall, we had a really good time at Chester Zoo, and we were blessed with almost perfect weather conditions.
 The journey back was very quiet to say the least as we were all a bit tired!!
 I do think that if we went back, we would try and go for 2 days and make a weekend of it!!